 The range of music Eicher has recorded is astonishingly broad, with more than 1200 titles made under his personal direction that range from American jazz in tune with the restless rhythms of New York City, European jazz in all its diversity to music that is beyond the kind of convenient category demanded by an industry that likes its products to come plainly labeled.

-Yet despite the ultra-modern image ECM cover art exudes − the eye catching cover photographs, the immaculate sans serif typography − it comes as a surprise to discover their offices are above a shop unit in a grey Munich industrial estate rather than in one of those glittering shrines to modern technology of the sort you find in Seattle − all glass and trendy aluminium architecture with, at the very least, a small man-made lake and water fountain out front.
+Yet despite the ultra-modern image ECM cover art exudes − the eye catching cover photographs, the immaculate sans serif typography − it comes as a surprise to discover their offices are above a shop unit in a grey Munich industrial estate rather than in one of those glittering shrines to modern technology of the sort you find in Silicon Valley − all glass and trendy aluminium architecture with, at the very least, a small man-made lake and water fountain out front.

 But ECM is less about a place, more about a state of mind.
 Like the paintings of the 19th century Romantic artist Caspar David Friedrich, an ECM recording is as much about internal landscapes as external ones.
 There’s a resonance to the music that invites contemplation, challenging you to dig deep into the music to broaden your taste preferences.